ttkorhonen/e3pages/docs/kb/training/workbook/8_building_modules.md

 ```console
 [iocuser@host:e3-fimscb]$ iocsh.bash -r fimscb
 ```
 to make sure that it loads correctly.
-In this case there isn't much that can go wrong as this module consists only of database and protocol files.
+In this case there is not much that can go wrong as this module consists only of database and protocol files.
 But it is still good practice.

 :::{tip}